StratosAlly – Cybersecurity for digital safety

 3. Whaling: It involves phishing targeted at high-profile targets or executives/CEOs to gain access to company information.

-How to Recognize a Phishing Email
+How to Identify a Phishing Email

 While often highly plausible-sounding, there are a number of red flags to look out for that may help you identify phishing emails: